Chart Color Schemes

 Paradise - Newton displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Paradise - Newton, as per the latest Census, comprised 69.4% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-The level of home ownership in Paradise - Newton was at 35.2%, with the remaining dwellings either mortgaged (32.7%) or rented (32.1%).
-The median monthly mortgage repayment in the area was $1,690, above Adelaide metro's average of $1,562.
-The median weekly rent figure was recorded at $335, compared to Adelaide metro's $320.
-Nationally, Paradise - Newton's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+The dwelling structure in Paradise - Newton, as per the latest Census, consisted of 69.4% houses and 30.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Paradise - Newton was at 35.2%, with the rest being mortgaged (32.7%) or rented (32.1%).
+The median monthly mortgage repayment was $1,690, above Adelaide metro's average of $1,562.
+The median weekly rent figure was $335, compared to Adelaide metro's $320.
+Nationally, Paradise - Newton's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing